pnnl/cst/docs/joss/paper.md

 - **Metadata and Configuration Management** - HELICS federates require significant configuration which has historically been accomplished by JSON files on disk.
 Particuarly for larger federations, this leads to a significant number of JSON files, sometimes leading to confusion about which files correspond to the data produced in a given co-simulation run.
 To help manage this configuration data, CST uses MongoDB to store and the configuration information with the CST federate class designed to automatically retrieve a given federates configuration.
 The MongoDB database is implemented as a Docker container along with Mongo Express to provide a a web interface for inspecting the MongoDB database.

 # Acknowlegements
-This work was funded under the E-COMP, a laboratory-directed research and development initiative at the Pacific Northwest National Laboratory, part of the United States Department of Energy
+This work was funded under the E-COMP, a laboratory-directed research and development initiative at the Pacific Northwest National Laboratory, part of the United States Department of Energy.

 # References